Office Hours

 Ages 15+

 Create decorative and functional projects from clay.
-Each new participant is required to purchase clay from the instructor.
+Each new participant is required to purchase clay.
 Minimum purchase of 20 lbs. of clay for $20 - $35 (different clay options available) with the option to purchase more for larger projects.
-Raku option available for additional fee.
+Choose from hand building or wheel throwing.

 Instructor: Paul Boland